EmergingTechnologyInstitute/microscaler/README.md

 	worker-launch                    RUNNING    pid 606, uptime 9:02:35
 	worker-stop                      RUNNING    pid 570, uptime 9:03:04

-### Using the Microscaler CLI
+### Using the microscaler CLI

-You can access the Microscaler CLI help screen simply typing
+You can access the microscaler CLI help screen simply typing

 	$ ms